If you could only visit one place for the rest of your life, where would you go? For me the answer is easy – Yosemite National Park.

 Restrooms, a parking lot, and a small gift shop are available at Glacier Point.
 After sunset, return to your hotel or campground and grab some dinner.

-For Day 3, you’ll be exploring the Yosemite high sierra along the Tioga Road corridor.
-For today, I strongly suggest packing a picnic lunch and enjoying it in Tuolumne Meadows.
+For today, I suggest packing a picnic lunch and enjoying it in Tuolumne Meadows or Tenaya Lake.
 Don’t forget your hiking boots, hiking essentials, and plenty of water!
+If you feel like taking a cold plunge into Tenaya Lake, bring a bathing suit, towel, and some water shoes.

 Yosemite Itinerary Tip: Tioga Road might take your breath away – literally.
 Tioga Pass crests at an elevation of 9,943 feet.
 That’s almost 6 thousand feet higher than Yosemite Valley!
 If you are unacclimated to hiking at higher altitude, expect even easy hikes to be more difficult.
 Learn more about how elevation affects your hiking here.